AvaAvarai/LocalDocRAG/README.md

     - Provide a Tkinter-based GUI for users to input their questions and receive responses.
     - Display the top k most similar sentences and the generated response.

+### Token Sizes

+#### Embedding Generation

+- **Sentence Length**: The length of sentences used for embedding generation can vary, but we aim to keep them concise and semantically useful.
+- **Model**: `sentence-transformers/nli-roberta-large` uses a fixed token size for input, and it typically handles up to 512 tokens per sentence.

+#### Question-Answering

+- **Context Size**: For the `deepset/roberta-large-squad2` model, the context size is critical.
+The model also handles up to 512 tokens in a single input sequence, including the question and the context.
+- **Neighboring Sentences**: We combine the top k similar sentences with their neighboring sentences to form a context.
+This combined context should not exceed the model's token limit of 512 tokens.
+If the combined context is too long, we truncate it appropriately while trying to preserve the most relevant information.

 ### Example Usage

 1. **Start the application**: